hexagontk/hexagon/README.md

 conforms to the [Hexagonal Architecture] (also called [Clean Architecture] or [Ports and Adapters Architecture]).

-The motivation that drove the development of this library was that sometimes you spend more time reading framework's documentation than coding.
-And also, because you lose control of your program: you do not call framework's code, framework's code calls you.

 The goals of the project are:

 1. Be simple to use: make it easy to develop user services (HTTP or message consumers) quickly.
 It